dentsucreativeuk/dev-standards/Admin/Git.md

  - `WJOBB0001/new-search`
  - `WJOBB0001/featured-cta-panels`
  - `WJOBB0003/related-services`
+ - `hotfix/memcache-issue`
- - `hotfix`
+ - `release/staging`
- - `development`
+ - `release/development`
- - `production`
+ - `release/production`

-With `WJOBB0001/new-search`, `WJOBB0001/featured-cta-panels` and `WJOBB0003/related-services` being long term projects in progress, which may have been merged into `development` already, and a single `hotfix` branch which contains commits resolving a side-effect of a past deployment, already on `development` and ready to merge into `production`.
+With `WJOBB0001/new-search`, `WJOBB0001/featured-cta-panels` and `WJOBB0003/related-services` being projects in progress, which may have been merged into `release/development` already, and a single `hotfix/memcache-issue` branch which contains commits resolving a side-effect of a past deployment.

 ## Working in the repository
 An example workflow for a simple change could therefore run as follows: